General Information

 Special note is taken in the decision making process of honors, Advanced Placement, International Baccalaureate, Cambridge, Option International Baccalaureate, accelerated or enriched courses.
 Applicants who have taken college-level courses and wish to receive credit at Rhodes for those courses should refer to “Transfer Credit” in the Requirements for a Degree section of this catalogue.

 Standardized Test Scores.
 All applicants for admission have the option to submit standardized test scores, either ACT or SAT.
 If planning to apply with a test score, it is advisable for the applicant to take the test in the junior year as a means of adjusting to this type of examination or for Early Decision, Early Action, or Early Admission purposes.
-Any applicant who submits scores as a Regular Decision applicant should take the test no later than December of the senior year so that their scores will be available to the admission staff by January 15.
+Any applicant who intends to submit scores as a Regular Decision applicant should take the test no later than December of the senior year so that their scores will be available to the Admission Committee by January 15.
 At the time of application, scores may be provided in the secondary school record, self-reported by applicants or received from the testing agency.
 Test application forms may be obtained from high schools or by registering for them online at www.collegeboard.org (SAT) or www.act.org (ACT).

 Supporting Documents.
 Additional supporting documents will be considered when deciding on an applicant's admissibility to the College.
-These documents include a listing of extracurricular involvements, leadership positions or summer experiences, short-answer questions, an application essay, a secondary school report, and a teacher’s evaluation.
+These documents include a listing of extracurricular involvements, leadership positions or summer experiences, an application essay, a secondary school report, and a teacher’s evaluation.

 Applicant Interest.
 A visit to the Rhodes campus (in addition to other demonstrations of interest) can be a deciding factor in making an admission decision.
 Interest may also be demonstrated by meeting with an admission officer locally, virtually or personally corresponding with the Office of Admission.
 An applicant's ability to pay may be a deciding factor when considering applicants who rank within the lowest range of admissible students.

 A campus visit is the best way to experience life at Rhodes.
 Applicants are encouraged to visit between Monday and Friday so that, in addition to a personal meeting with an admission representative or information session and a campus tour, they may attend a class and meet faculty (during the academic year).
-If they are being offered, high school seniors and transfer students may also arrange, through the Office of Admission, to spend one night in a residence hall.

-Virtual visits allow applicants to experience a campus tour, information session, class, and a meeting with an admission counselor, coach, or faculty member while being remote.
+Virtual visits allow applicants to experience a campus tour, information session, and a meeting with an admission counselor, coach, or faculty member while being remote.
 The Office of Admission is open year round from 8:30 am to 5:00 pm Monday through Friday and on select Saturdays.

 Prospective applicants and applicants may arrange a campus visit online at www.rhodes.edu/visit.
 Questions concerning a campus visit may be addressed to our Campus Visit Coordinator at 1-800-844-5969 or, locally, 901-843-3700.